 Written material or electronic devices of any kind are not allowed in the knowledge test area.

 CDL Skills Test

-You must wait 14 days from the date your original commercial learner’s permit was issued before you are eligible to take the road test.
+You must wait 14 days from the date your original commercial learner's permit (CLP) was issued before you are eligible to take the skills test.

-There are three parts to the commercial driver's license (CDL) skills test.
+There are three parts to the CDL skills test.
 You must successfully complete the test in this order: